 The cost of flowers in Nigella degenii inferred from flower and perianth removal experiments

-Publikation/Tidskrift/Serie: International journal of plant science
+Publikation/Tidskrift/Serie: International Journal of Plant Sciences

 Förlag: University of Chicago Press